 To freeze: Wrap brioche bread tightly in plastic wrap and store it in a freezer-proof container.
 Freeze for up to two months.
 Thaw in the refrigerator overnight and ‘refresh’ the bread by warming it in the oven.

-If you tried this Enriched Brioche Bread or any other recipe on my website, please let me know how you go in the comments below.
-I love hearing from you.
-Also, please leave a star rating whilst you're there!
+If you tried this Enriched Brioche Bread Recipe or any other recipe on my website, please please leave a 🌟 star rating and let me know how you go in the 📝 comments below.
+I love hearing from you!

 - 10 g active dry yeast, 1 envelope

 - 2 teaspoon vanilla bean paste, or extract

 - 115 g unsalted butter, room temperature, cut into cubes